A plastic shaft within the scroller knob unit snaps causing the scroll function to no longer work on the screen.

 Step 10: Remove the Circuit Board

-Remove the 4 screws as shown and gently lift the circuit board out of position.
+Gently lift the circuit board out of position.

 Step 11: Remove the Plastic Bush

 Step 12: Remove Black Plastic Section

 Remove black plastic section as shown.